top of page

 DEVELOPMENT HISTORY

 This project began with technical support and mentorship from David Rokeby, director of the BMO Lab for Creative Research in the Arts, Performance, Emerging Technologies, and AI—housed within the University of Toronto's Centre for Drama, Theatre, and Performance Studies.
-This model went through two major rounds of fine-tuning in late 2023 and early 2024, and produced output which I then used to create unique musical and lyrical compositions as "evidence" of human-nonhuman "collaboration."
-This was not without extreme tension, contradiction, and conceptual-material failure.
-I am currently in the process of refining a scholarly article about this practice-as-research, which will rigorously reflect on the above.
+This model went through two major rounds of fine-tuning in late 2023 and early 2024, and produced output which I then used to create unique musical and lyrical compositions.
+An expanded article on this project, entitled "Queering GPT-2 in Collaboration: Fine-Tuning the Trans-Feminist-Queer Transformer," is currently in peer review.

 bottom of page